robotframework/SeleniumLibrary/README.rst

 utilizes the Selenium_ tool internally.
 The project is hosted on GitHub_ and downloads can be found from PyPI_.

 SeleniumLibrary works with Selenium 3 and 4.
-It supports Python 2.7 as well as Python 3.6 or newer.
-In addition to the normal Python_ interpreter, it works also with PyPy_ and Jython_.
-Unfortunately Selenium_ is not currently supported by IronPython_ and thus this library does not work with IronPython either.
+It supports Python 3.6 or newer.
+In addition to the normal Python_ interpreter, it works also with PyPy_.

 SeleniumLibrary is based on the `old SeleniumLibrary`_ that was forked to Selenium2Library_ and then later renamed back to SeleniumLibrary.